-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2021 admission cycle please select no.

 Yes No

 Does your institution have an application fee? Х

-Amount of application fee: \$45
+Amount of application fee: \$45 -

+Yes No

 Can it be waived for applicants with financial need?
-Yes X No
+X

-If you have an application fee and an on-line applic cation option, piea ise indicate poli cy for students
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

 Х Same fee

+Free

 Reduced

-.
 Yes No

-Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be waived for

 C14 Application closing date

-C 14 Application closing date Yes No

-Does your institution have an application closing , , , , Х
+Does your institution have a an a pplication closing date?

-Date Application closing date (fall) Priority Date Yes No C15 Are first-time, first-year students accepted for term ns other than the Yes X No Are first-time, first-year students accepted for term Notification to applicants of admission decision se No • No C16 Notification to applicants of admission decision set On a rolling basis beginning (date): By (date): X e nt (fill in one only) No C16 On a rolling basis beginning (date): By (date): Other: e nt (fill in one only) Х No C16 Notification to applicants of admission decision set On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within ent (fill in one only) Х No C16 Notification to applicants of admission decision set On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applicants (fill in one only,) Must reply by (date): No set date Must reply by May 1st or within Other: Deadline for housing deposit (MMDD): ent (fill in one only) Х No C16 Notification to applicants of admission decision set On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Deadline for housing deposit (MMDD): Amount of housing deposit: ent (fill in one only) Х No C16 Notification to applicants of admission decision set On a rolling basis beginning (date): By (date): Other: Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full ent (fill in one only) Х No
+Yes No Х

+Date

+Application closing date (fall)

+Priority Date

+Priority Date

+C15 Are first-time, first-year students accepted for terms other than the Yes No

+fall?
+X

+C16 Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning X

+By (date): Other:

+C17 Reply policy for admitted applicants (fill in one only)

+C17 Reply policy for autilitied applicants (IIII III one only)

+Must reply by (date):

+No set date Must reply by May 1st or within weeks if notified thereafter

+Other:

+Deadline for housing deposit (MMDD):

+Amount of housing deposit:

+Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+No

+C18 Deferred admission

-Does your institution allow students to postpone enrollment after X If yes, maximum period of postponement:
+Does your institution allow students to postpone enrollment after Yes No

-C19 Early admission of high school students 0.0 , Yes No Does your institution allow high school students to enroll as full-time, 100 X 2000 your mountainon anon ringir contest clausing to officer at rain and, Α C20 Common Application: Question removed from CDS.
-(Initiated during 20 006-2007 cycle) • , C21-C22: Early Decision and Early Action Plans C24 Early Decision CZ I Eurly Decision Yes No Does your institution offer an early decision plan (an admission plan that X If "yes," please complete the following: ^ First or only early decision plan closing date First or only early decision plan notification date - Other early decision plan closing date - Other early decision plan notification date - Out of daily decision plan notined ton date • For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan • Please provide significant details about your early decision plan: • , , , , C22 Early action CZZ Larry delion Yes No Do you have a nonbinding early action plan whereby students are 165 X If "yes," please complete the following: Λ Early action closing date

-Early action notification date
+admission?
+X

+If yes, maximum period of postponement:

+C19 Early admission of high school students

 Yes No

+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high X

+school graduation?

+C20 Common Application: Question removed from CDS.
+(Initiated during 20 06-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+est Fada Parisian

+C21 Early Decision Yes No

-Is your early action plan a "restrictive" plan under which you limit 1
+Does your institution offer an early decision plan (an admission plan that

+permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to X

+commit to attending if accepted) for first-time, first-year (freshman) Α

+applicants for fall enrollment?
+If "yes," please complete the following:

+if "yes," please complete the following: First or only early decision plan closing date

+First or only early decision plan notification date

+Other early decision plan closing date

+For the Fall 2020 entering class:

+Other early decision plan notification date

+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: · · C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?